 A four-door, 4×4 wagon with tall suspension.
 Seem familiar?

-The AMC Eagle officially drops in 1980, ready to save the American Motor Company.
+The AMC Eagle officially dropped in 1980, ready to save the American Motor Company.
 Although the AMC Eagle came as a four-door sedan, four-door wagon, and a coupe, the wagon was undoubtedly the standout, according to Silodrome.

 All versions of the mighty little Eagle were set up with a beefy 4.2-liter straight-six cylinder.
 The least cool part of the AMC is the three-speed auto transmission, but the coolest part is the Dana 30 differential up front and a Dana 35 differential in the rear.
 There’s the Jeep starting to shine through.